Posts

 Videos on Tiktok

-Well, I’ve started to put short videos on Tiktok.
+Well, I’ve started (and then stopped) to put short videos on Tiktok.
 I’ve had to use my old phone so far, but at least it’s a simple process.
 However, I’m looking at other cameras so that I can make the sound and video a bit better.
 Why do this?
 Partly it’s a self-serving thing, a showcase for getting some more bookings, especially for dances.
 It’s also, of course, a way to show off a bit of (mostly) English folk/traditional music.

 Buying your first tin whistle